-You've read your assignment, crafted a research question, and assembled (some) sources, now it's time to write!
-Starting a paper can feel daunting but the tips below can help you work your way through the writing process—and remember that writing is just that—a process.
+You've read your assignment, crafted a research question, and assembled sources, now it's time to write!
+Beginning a paper can feel daunting and scary—that's okay!
+The tips below can help you work your way through the writing process (and remember that writing is just that: a process).
 Writing can be thought of as recursive, involving trial-and-error.
 Below we will discuss Academic Style Guides, inclusive writing practices, gender-inclusive writing, and resources to help you along on your writing journey.

-A style guide is a standard of writing rules for English-language documents.
-You can think of it as an instruction manual for your writing with information about writing, syntax, grammar, formatting, and citation/reference requirements.
+A style guide is essentially a set of writing rules for documents written in English.
+You can think of it as an instruction manual for your writing with guidelines for syntax, grammar, formatting, and citations.

 If your are unsure about which style guide you should use, reach out to your professor.
 Often, the style guide will be listed in your assignment.
 For more information about these guides, visit our Citing Sources page.

-One way that writers can contribute to a culture of equity is by using inclusive writing.
+Writers can contribute to a culture of equity by adopting inclusive writing practices.
 Inclusive language understands that language is not inherently neutral—many of the ways that we've been taught to write, speak, refer to, and think about people and events reflect societal biases.
 By using inclusive language, writers can show respect for individual differences and experiences.
-When thinking about how to address and discuss people, especially ones who hold identities that are different from yours, it is helpful to find resources authored by people from those communities about how they should be addressed.
+When thinking about how to address and write about people, especially ones who hold identities that are different from yours, it is helpful to find resources written by people of those communities on how they should be addressed.
 Engaging with the resources below can help your writing become more inclusive, ultimately allowing for it to be read by a larger and more diverse audience.

 Many of the style guides listed below come from standards in the field of journalism.
 These guides discuss word choice and how language is changing with time.
 We have also created our own section about gender-inclusive language in the next box.